vanvalenlab/intro-to-deepcell/pretrained_models/README.md

 ![image](resources/DeepCell_website_submit.png)

-4. Once complete, you can download the results, and then process additional images.
+4. Once complete, you can either press Download to view the segmentations locally, or press View to open DeepCell Label to view them interactively.

 ![image](resources/DeepCell_website_download.png)